 "Telling someone you don’t see a future with them is a somewhat convoluted way of telling them you don’t want to be with them anymore, or you don’t want to become committed in a long-term (marriage or the like) relationship," Dr. Joshua Klapow, Ph.D.
-Clinical Psychologist and Host of 'The Kurre and Klapow Show,' tells Elite Daily.
+Clinical Psychologist and Host of The Kurre and Klapow Show, tells Elite Daily.
 According to Dr. Klapow, it's important to avoid phrasing that allows them to hold onto hope if you're already certain of how you feel.
 "The problem with saying 'I don’t see a future for us' is that it conveys in a roundabout way what could and should be said much more clearly.
 You're leaving the conversation open to all kinds of interpretation."

 Another important thing to consider when telling someone how you feel about a future with them is your desired outcome.
 "You have to decide something critical here," explains Dr. Klapow.
 "Are you breaking the relationship off?
 Or, are you saying you don’t want to commit to anything down the road?
 There is a difference."
-If you're dating someone who you genuinely like and have a connection but can't commit to getting engaged in the next three years, that's a very different conversation than telling a FWB that you'd like to keep hooking up but aren't interested in dating them.
+If you're dating someone who you genuinely like and have a connection with, but can't commit to getting engaged in the next three years, that's a very different conversation than telling a FWB that you'd like to keep hooking up but aren't interested in dating them.

 As with most relationship dilemmas, honesty is the best policy.
 If you're both on the same page about not wanting a future, then enjoying some fun in the moment is A-OK.
 If you're still not certain about how you feel, Dr. Klapow warns against telling them you don't see a future.
 Instead, be honest and express that you're interested in getting to know them more before deciding whether there's long-term potential.
 Being direct is rarely easy, but the longer you wait to be transparent, the more likely the other person will feel misled.
 Starting a dialogue that will give you both the clarity you need is usually the best course of action.